gg104/scott_jeremy_project/README.md

-# scott_jeremy_project
-This is our attempt to learn html
+This repository is our attempt to learn html